 - Performing regular security reviews: Lastly, you will need to regularly perform external security reviews of your application.
 This is because those reviews will frequently expose unusual security flaws and considerations.
 As more and more vulnerabilities are exposed every day, there are more ways hackers can exploit them.
 Therefore having those reviews in place greatly reduces the chances of insecurity.

+Small Wins vs. One-Off SuccessesIf you participated in secure-coding training sessions as part of compliance, you can understand how tedious they can be.
+In one instance in my experience, I had to read dated presentations about secure coding, all in one go, from cover to cover.
+The multiple-choice questions at the end of the session were written to trick you instead of challenging your knowledge.
+When I did finally finish this training I was glad I didn't ever have to do it again.
 This tick-the-box training is not only deceiving, but also dangerous.
 Can we do better?
 Yes – by conducting small, bitesize, interactive lessons instead of extensive tedious ones.
 That way, you make small wins and turn them into more substantial rewards.
 For example, instead of navigating through a long list of slides trying to understand XSS, you would be better off working with a framework of your choice like Django or Rails to resolve small challenges.
 Simultaneously, you’re learning the overall ways to defend against XSS vulnerabilities.
 That way, the learning experience is more appealing, engaging, relevant and fruitful.

 Organizational Awareness and BeyondIn terms of a general security awareness within an organisation, there is also continuous training that needs to be done that concerns all personnel; not only the developers.
 This is because malicious actors can exploit things like social engineering and phishing emails to expose the organisation to risk.
 In such cases, it is appropriate to retain a collective effort using specialised bite-sized training to be delivered to personnel at frequent intervals.
 We repeatedly emphasize that this training needs to be regular and up-to-date, because bad actors continuously try new methods of attack.

 ConclusionHow can we conclude such a brief article of secure coding training when there are so many things at stake?
 By following these tutorial recommendations, developers will get an essential idea of why we write secure software.
 In addition to the recommendations in this article, constant and regular training tools related to secure code guidelines are essential.
 Those change every day as hackers discover creative ways to exploit systems.
 To cover all those needs we recommend you see CxCodebashing with their complete solution of bite-sized training tutorials for secure coding.
 You can check out those materials on their website at Checkmarx.com.

 Theo Despoudis is a Senior Software Engineer, a consultant and an experienced mentor.
 He has a keen interest in Open Source Architectures, Cloud Computing, best practices and functional programming.
 He occasionally blogs on several publishing platforms and enjoys creating projects from inspiration.
 Follow him on Twitter @nerdokto.
-He can be contacted via http://www.techway.io/.
+He can be contacted via https://www.techway.io/.

 To learn more about The Modern Approach to Developer AppSec Awareness and Training, The complete guide to secure coding education, by Checkmarx, you can download your copy here.